-Keywords: contribution, job, work, labor, management, employment, structural coercion, business, workday
+Keywords: the work cycle, job, work, labor, management, employment, structural coercion, business, work week,

 A community-type society is a proposed system in which all goods and services are available to all people without property or trade.
-Instead of trading oneself or one's property in the market, contribution through a transparent project planning information system.
-When there is cooperation, there is no need for labor; instead, work becomes effortlessly enjoyable because it is personally chosen.
-Work is therefore not seen as labor, but as desirable contribution of effort.
-Different societal configurations setup their work cycle differently.
+Instead of trading oneself or one's property in the market, there is contribution through a transparent project coordinated planning system.
+When there is cooperation, there is no need for payment for work; instead, work becomes effortlessly enjoyable because it is personally chosen.
+Work is therefore not seen as arduous labor to be avoided, but as desirable contribution of effort to the service of all.
+Different societal configurations setup their work phase and cycle differently.
 Some work cycles and methodologies are more likely to lead to mutual human fulfillment and others are more likely to lead to mutual human suffering and depression.
 Work for the adult and play for the young is a key aspect of human well-being.
 How work is defined and expressed in any society is likely to reflect on the general happiness and well-being of that population.
-What is technologically possible in the early 21st century is localized contribution of effort and distributed computation, giving humanity a platform from which to openly source solutions to societal problems.
+What is technologically possible in the early

+21st century is localized contribution of effort and distributed computation, giving humanity a platform from which to openly source solutions to societal problems.